20.3.2026

 • Drafting wills that minimise dispute risk

-• Structuring testamentary trusts for protection and tax benefits
+• Structuring testamentary trusts for protection and potential tax benefits

 • Advising on superannuation nominations